 - The Reebok Girls Three-In-One-Jacket is available on Amazon, starting at $26.23.
 Buy now.

-- The Patagonia Boys’ Three-In-One Parka is available directly from Patagonia, starting at $249.
+- The Patagonia Boys’ Four-In-One Parka is available directly from Patagonia, starting at $179.
 Buy now.

-- The Patagonia Girls’ Three-In-One Parka is available directly from Patagonia, starting at $249.
+- The Patagonia Girls’ Four-In-One Parka is available directly from Patagonia, starting at $179.
 Buy now.

 Kids Ski Gloves Buying Guide

-Ski gloves are another essential item on our Ultimate Guide To Ski Gear For Kids!
-Keeping your little one’s fingers warm in chilly temperatures ensures they’ll enjoy your family ski vacation.
-Of course, some gloves are superior to others when it comes to traveling with children.
+Ski gloves are another essential item in our Ultimate Guide To Ski Gear For Kids!
+Keeping your little one’s fingers warm in chilly temperatures ensures they enjoy your family ski vacation.
+Of course, some gloves are superior to others when traveling with children.
 Take a look at our favorites below!

 We recommend the following five-finger gloves for kids: